 The storage formation will be monitored through pressure and temperature sensors, fluid sampling and analysis, pulsed neutron capture (PNC) logging, time-lapse borehole seismic VSP data, and microseismic monitoring to characterize the development of the CO2 and pressure plumes over the injection and PISC phases of the project.
-Fluid samples will be collected from the deep monitoring well on a biannual basis until the well becomes saturated with CO2, while the pressure gauges will provide real-time surface readout.
+Fluid samples will be collected from the deep monitoring well on a biannual basis until the well becomes saturated with CO2, while the pressure gauges will be retrieved for data download.
 PNC logging will be used to determine the CO2 saturation adjacent to the injection and deep monitoring well.
-The PNC logging will help confirm that CO2 has not migrated above the confining layer.
+The PNC logging will also confirm that CO2 has not migrated above the confining layer.